Girls lacrosse team makes a comeback after last year's season cancellation

 With her eye on the ball, senior Emma Ruszkowski guards her Rochester Adams opponent during one of the last games of the season on May 3.
 The Girls BWLAX team pulled through with a 20-1 win.

-April 9, 2021-it was the first game of the season.
+It was the first game of the season.
 Energy levels at an all time high.
 Laces tightened.
 Lacrosse sticks woven.
 Pre game warm-ups in action.
-It was going to be a great start to the game - for Grosse Pointe South.
+It was going to be a great start to the game on April 9, 2021- for Grosse Pointe South.